Simplification Strategies for the Qutrit ZX-Calculus: Introduction

-A plethora of hard problems of interest to physics and computer science regard interacting many-body multi-state systems - both classical and quantum - and reduce to \emph{exactly} computing a single scalar.
-These range from probability amplitudes in quantum mechanics, partition functions in classical statistical mechanics, counting problems, probabilistic inference, and many more.
+Interestingly, though the motivation for studying ZX diagrams stems from quantum computation, they have broader applicability as they can express arbitrary linear maps; every quantum circuit is a ZX-diagram but not vice versa.
+A plethora of hard problems in physics and computer science regard interacting many-body multi-state systems - both classical and quantum - and reduce to exactly computing a single scalar.
+These range from quantum amplitudes, partition functions in classical statistical mechanics, counting problems, probabilistic inference, and many more.
 Problem instances can be encoded as closed tensor networks over an appropriate (semi)ring.
-The scalar can be evaluated by \emph{full tensor contraction}, which in general is \#P-hard \cite{Damm2002}.
-In fact, finding the optimal contraction path for a general tensor network is NP-hard.
+The scalar can be evaluated by full tensor contraction, which in general is \#P-hard \cite{Damm2002}.

-The ZX-calculus is a graphical language whose origin lies in the field of quantum foundations \cite{Coecke2011}.
-It allows for reasoning about ZX-diagrams, i.e. tensor networks which are expressed in terms of primitive generators \cite{vandewetering2020zxcalculus}.
-The generators have a concrete representation as tensors over a (semi)ring and they obey a set of rewrite rules which respect semantics \cite{wang2020completeness}.
-Importantly, the rewrite rules \emph{depend} on the (semi)ring over which the diagram is interpreted as a tensor network.
-If a scalar of interest is expressed as a closed ZX-diagram, one can rewrite the diagram by applying rewrite rules; one's goal is then to perform \emph{full diagram simplification} in order to compute the desired scalar.
-Again, simplifying arbitrary closed ZX-diagrams is \#P-hard and finding the optimal rewrite strategy is NP-hard.
+If a scalar of interest is expressed as a closed ZX-diagram, one can rewrite the diagram by applying rewrite rules; one's goal is then to perform full diagram simplification in order to compute the desired scalar.
+Again, simplifying arbitrary closed ZX-diagrams is a hard problem.
 Note that given an arbitrary tensor network, one can attempt to invent rewrite rules by inspecting the contents of the tensors and performing linear-algebra operations \cite{gray2020hyperoptimized}.

-In the context of quantum computing, the Gottesman-Knill theorem states that stabilizer (or Clifford) circuits can be simulated \emph{efficiently} on classical computers \cite{Aaronson2004}.
-By simulation here we mean the \emph{exact} computation of amplitudes.
-These circuits can be expressed by the \emph{stabilizer} fragment of the ZX-calculus.
-An alternative - and in fact more general - proof of the Gottesman-Knill theorem for qubits has been obtained graphically in terms of the qubit ZX-calculus.
-Interestingly, though the motivation for studying stabilizer diagrams stems from quantum computation, the result that stabilizer ZX-diagrams can be simplified efficiently has broader applicability.
-This is because ZX-diagrams can express arbitrary linear maps; every quantum circuit is a ZX-diagram but not vice versa.